Tehching Hsieh

-Tehching (Sam) Hsieh (謝德慶; born 31 December 1950; Nan-Chou, Pingtung County, Taiwan) is a US performance artist of Taiwanese background.
+Sam Hsieh Teh-ching (謝德慶; born December 31, 1950), known professionally as Tehching Hsieh, is a Taiwanese-born performance artist.
 He has been called a "master" by fellow performance artist Marina Abramović.

 Early life

-Hsieh was one of 15 children from a family in southern Taiwan.
+Born in Nanzhou, Hsieh was one of 15 children from a family in southern Taiwan.
 He dropped out from high school and started creating paintings; he went on to create several performance pieces after finishing his three years of compulsory military service in Taiwan.
 In 1974, he jumped ship onto a pier on the Delaware River, near Philadelphia, and made his way to New York City, working as a dishwasher and cleaner during his first four years there.

 Career

+Before coming to the United States, Hsieh had been a painter, producing many works until 1973; in 1994, they were all sold at auction, raising "about $500,000", which allowed for his purchase of buildings that he leased (including some for free to artists from 1994 onward) that financially supported his art.
+He was also supported financially by his mother and brother living in Taiwan.

 From 1978 to 1986, Hsieh accomplished five One Year Performances; from 1986 to 1999, he worked on what he called his "Thirteen-Year Plan".
 On 1 January 2000, in his report to the public, he announced that he had "kept himself alive".
 He has stopped making art since then.

-In 2008, MIT Press published Out of Now, The Lifeworks of Tehching Hsieh by Adrian Heathfield and Hsieh - a monograph with documentation, essays by academics and artists and an extended conversation.
-The year after its release, he told the New York Times, "Because of this book I can die tomorrow."
+In 2008, MIT Press published Out of Now, The Lifeworks of Tehching Hsieh by Adrian Heathfield and Hsieh – a monograph with documentation, essays by academics and artists and an extended conversation.
+The year after its release, he told The New York Times, "Because of this book I can die tomorrow."

 The next year, the Museum of Modern Art (MoMA) in New York exhibited a collection documenting his work.
 The exhibition, titled "Performance 1: Tehching Hsieh" and organized by Klaus Biesenbach, was the inaugural installation in a series of original performance pieces at the museum.
-Positively reviewed by the New York Times, the show led to a larger recognition of Hsieh's work.
-The Solomon R. Guggenheim Museum in New York also showed one of his works the same year as part of its retrospective exhibition, "The Third Mind: American Artists Contemplate Asia: 1860-1989."
+Positively reviewed by The New York Times, the show led to a larger recognition of Hsieh's work.
+The Solomon R. Guggenheim Museum in New York also showed one of his works the same year as part of its retrospective exhibition, "The Third Mind: American Artists Contemplate Asia: 1860–1989."

 Curated by Adrian Heathfield, Taiwan's Pavilion at the 57th Venice Biennale in 2017 featured Hsieh's work in an exhibition titled "Doing Time".